MicrosoftDocs/Viva/Viva/insights/personal/teams/headspace.md

 # Mindfulness content from Headspace

-*Applies to: users with a premium Viva Insights license whose language in Teams is set to English, French, German, Portuguese, or Spanish*
+*Applies to: users whose language in Teams is set to English, French, German, Portuguese, or Spanish*

 In your Microsoft Viva Insights app, you'll find a curated set of guided meditations and focus music from Headspace.
 Start your day grounded, relax your mind before a big presentation, find focus before starting an important project, or close out your day with a mindfulness exercise during your virtual commute.
 In just a few minutes a day, meditation and mindfulness with Headspace can help you decrease stress and increase focus.